NextLegacy/TeaPot/README.md

-# Java 3D Engine
+# 3D Engine

-## Description

-A simple 3D engine written in plain Java for learning purposes.
+A simple 3D engine currently written in pure Java.

+This project is mainly for educational purposes.
+It is not intended to be used in production and anything is subject to change.
+But if you want to use it, feel free to do so.

-Currently, rendering is done by setting individual pixels one by one.
-On a large scale, this can be very slow.
-Therefore an OpenGL renderer is currently being implemented with Jogl.
+Fundamentally, rendering is done by setting individual pixels one by one, which are then drawn into a java.awt.Frame.

+Because this is not ideal when it comes to performance, the core rendering part of the engine will be rewritten in C++ in the future.
+This core will then be used, using the Java Native Interface (JNI).

+Through this eninge-core it will be possible to use OpenGL and ImGui in java.
+And because ImGui is used, it will be possible to create a UI for the engine itself.

 ## Example